asangamanage/funnodejs/README.md

 # funnodejs
-Node Js app with swig templating
+Nodejs app with swig templating
 -- Use supervisor for auto reload functionality.

 This app renders a page with a link to url you pass in.